Achaiah-CD/psychic-bassoon/README.md

 ### A text based blackjack game

 One player and one dealer play out a set of blackjack games.

+> Each number card has its number as value.
+> Ace can be either 11 or 1.
+> Al face cards have value 10.

 You bust when you hit 22 or more.
-Dealer must deal himself till his card value is atleast 17.
+Dealer must deal(hit) himself till his card value is atleast 17 after which he can stop(stand).
 Dealer busts when he too reaches 22 or more.

 #### Disclaimer!!